SeoheeK/Human-Early-Onset-Gastric-Cancer-Multi-Omics-Analysis/Guideline.md

 #### WES-Preprocessing

 The exome sequencing data were aligned to the human GRCh38 reference genome using Bowtie 2 (v2.5.2)(1).
-Low-quality bases and PCR duplicates were removed.
-Realignment and recalibration were performed using GATK4 (v4.4.0.0)(2).
+Low-quality bases and PCR duplicates were removed by using Trimmomatic(v0.39)(2).
+Realignment and recalibration were performed using GATK4 (v4.4.0.0)(3).
 SNV candidates were identified in both tumor and control samples.
-The MutSigCV (v1.41)(3) tool was utilized to discover significantly mutated genes among somatic SNVs in the 76 microsatellite-stable EOGC patients.
+To identify somatic mutations, we used Mutect (v1.1.7)(4) and Strelka (v1.0.7)(5).
+The MutSigCV (v1.41)(6) tool was utilized to discover significantly mutated genes among somatic SNVs in the 76 microsatellite-stable EOGC patients.

 #### RNA-seq Preprocessing